-This is an article that takes us briefly outside the matrix of modern technology.
-As cool, useful and exciting as today’s tech can be, the ideology behind it is, in this author’s view, founded on a body of beliefs that users readily accept, but that serve creators and purveyors far more than the consumers who pay for products they don’t truly own, and give away personal information over which they no longer have control.
+This article takes us briefly outside the matrix of modern technology.
+As cool, helpful, and exciting as today’s tech may be, the ideology behind it is, in this author’s view, founded on a body of beliefs that users readily accept but that serve creators and purveyors far more than consumers who end up paying for products they don’t truly own, and give away personal information over which they no longer have control.

 The greatest of the United States’ homegrown religions – greater than Jehovah’s Witnesses, greater than the Church of Jesus Christ of Latter-Day Saints, greater even than Scientology – is the religion of technology … By spreading a utopian view of technology, a view that defines progress as essentially technological, they’ve encouraged people to switch off their critical faculties and give Silicon Valley entrepreneurs and financiers free rein in remaking culture to fit their commercial interests.

-For many, especially younger consumers, notions of privacy and surveillance are not of concern at all.
-For others, this is the dawn of the ‘Big Brother’ society, which gives unprecedented power to elites in government and commerce.
-If the latter is the case, how then can a society founded on principles of individual freedom and liberty be led down such a path so easily?
+For many, especially younger consumers, notions of privacy and surveillance are no concern.
+For others, this is the dawn of the ‘Big Brother’ society, which gives unprecedented power to those who control technology, commerce, and information.
+If the latter is the case, how can a society founded on principles of individual freedom and liberty be led down such a path so easily?

-It might be a good time to take our eyes off of our screens for a moment to consider how far technology has come so quickly, and where it might be headed.
-As we become more dependent on our devices and connections, and as the entities that provide and manage them become more consolidated and enriched, is unquestioning faith still justified?
+It might be a good time to take our eyes off our screens to consider how far technology has come and how quickly power is shifting.
+As we become more dependent on our devices and connections and the entities that provide and manage them become more consolidated and enriched, is unquestioning faith still justified?

 Read full article: http://bit.ly/2cdWNN4

-When it comes down to it, we’re all users.
-No, not the manipulators who want to steal someone’s time, money or ideas.
-Rather, the everyday people who use technology.
+In the end, we’re all users.
+No, not the manipulators who want to steal someone’s time, money, or ideas, but the everyday people who use technology.
 Those of us that create solutions from tech often take users for granted or consider them with disdain when we see the ‘mistakes’ they make while ‘using’ our latest product.
-But we all know what it’s like to be left adrift by technology that hasn’t been well thought out, or whose developers have made assumptions about us that are ill-founded at best.
-This article sheds light on tech from the users’ end, which can serve as a guide when we’re designing something that has the goal of having someone do business with us online.
+But we all know what it’s like to be left adrift by technology that hasn’t been well thought out or whose developers have made assumptions about us that are ill-founded at best.
+This article sheds light on tech from the users’ end, which can serve as a guide when we’re designing something with the goal of someone doing business with us online.
 The quick take-aways?
 Make it easy, put yourself in their place, and never call your customers ‘dumb.’

 Read full article: http://bit.ly/1ORqWOQ

-Everyone in the tech world wants to come up with the ‘secret sauce,’ the ‘killer app’ — the one ingredient that makes their product or service irresistible and essential.
-With Twitter’s successful IPO everyone should recognize by now that that ingredient is social media.
+Everyone in the tech world wants to come up with the ‘secret sauce,’ the ‘killer app,’ the one ingredient that makes their product or service irresistible and essential.
+With Twitter’s successful IPO, it’s time to recognize that that ingredient is social media.

-It reminds me of several years ago when fat-free foods were the rage.
-Reducing fat in our diets was believed to be a key factor for longevity and robust health, and this is probably true.
-But what was amazing was how quickly food producers began touting their low-fat products, or creating low-fat versions of products that normally are ‘full fat,’ including low-fat donuts, ice cream and pizza.
-It wasn’t long before almost every edible product we could buy had a low-fat label on it.
-And if that was all that was necessary to ensure good health it would have been a great thing.
+The situation was somewhat like several years ago when fat-free foods were the rage.
+Reducing fat in our diets was believed to be a key factor for health and longevity, and this is probably true.
+Food producers quickly began touting their low-fat products and low-fat versions of products that were previously ‘full fat,’ including ‘low-fat’ donuts, ice cream, and pizza.
+It wasn’t long before almost every edible product available had a ‘low-fat’ label on it.
+And if that were all that was necessary to ensure good health, it would have been a great thing.

-With social media we’re seeing the explosion of something on the Internet that’s been arising since its beginning, and that’s the power of mass interactivity.
-Because communication on the Internet is two-way, brands can target ads, gather data, follow users from site-to-site, create profiles of their activity online (if not specifically identify them), all towards the end of getting advertising messages in front of them.
+With social media, we’re seeing the explosion of something online that’s been arising since its beginning — the power of mass interactivity.
+Because communication on the Internet is two-way, brands can target ads, gather data, follow users from site to site, and create profiles of their online activity, all towards getting their advertising messages in front of them.
 But what’s different today is that interactivity is bypassing the brands altogether.
-Consumers are now talking to each other via social media about brands, products, services and prices before making buying decisions.
+Consumers are now talking to each other via social media about brands, products, services, and prices before making buying decisions.

-People on social channels are ‘curating,’ (gathering things of interest to post online), and ‘recommending,’ (sharing things they like with others online).
-These two activities are what makes social so important.
-Depending on whose statistics you read, anywhere from 80 to 95% of consumers prefer a recommendation from someone they know over a search engine result or an advertisement for a product when deciding to buy something.
-In fact, the very notion of a ‘brand’ is changing.
-It’s no longer what you say about yourself that matters, but what others are saying about you.
+People on social channels are ‘curating’ (gathering things of interest to post online) and ‘recommending’ (sharing things they like with others online).
+These two activities are what make social so important.
+Depending on whose statistics you read, 80-95% of consumers prefer a recommendation from someone they know over a search engine result or an advertisement when considering a purchase.
+In fact, the very sense of what a ‘brand’ is is changing.
+It’s no longer what you say about yourself that matters but what others say about you.

-Businesses need to get involved with social media now, if they haven’t already, and start gaining experience.
-The Twitter IPO, if nothing else, will open the door for investment in sites that offer ‘social commerce’ solutions that attract customers.
-With close to 2 billion people already using social media we’re way past the learning curve.
+Businesses should consider more involvement with social media and explore how they can use it dynamically.
+The Twitter IPO, if nothing else, will open the door for investment in sites that offer ‘social commerce’ solutions to attract customers.
+We’re way past the learning curve, with close to two billion people already using social media.
 And consumers will only continue to tune out advertising.
-The only caveat is that you won’t get away with selling potato chips that merely reduce a portion from 300 calories to 280 and calling it ‘low-fat.’
-You’ll need to provide quality tools that give customers the ability to learn from others, enlighten others, and obtain useful recommendations that lead to sales.
-Consumers are ready for that kind of buying experience.
-Which is why social commerce is the prescription today for future business health and longevity.
+The only caveat is that you won’t be able to sell potato chips that reduce a portion from 300 calories to 280 and call it ‘low-fat.’
+You’ll need to provide quality tools that give customers the ability to learn from others, enlighten others, and obtain recommendations that lead to sales.
+Consumers are ready for this kind of experience.
+And unlike ‘low-fat,’ social commerce may be a prescription for business health and longevity that actually delivers.

-A study by RichRelevance illustrates the power of Apple’s tablet platform in the area of e-commerce (m-commerce?).
-The iPad has put a charge in the shift from desktop to mobile when it comes to buying things online, accounting for “68% of all mobile shoppers.”
-The larger screen undoubtedly helps consumers view full webpages better than on smartphones, making them more comfortable navigating shopping sites. iPads may also make shopping online a more casual experience since purchases can be made from the couch or kitchen table.
-Also, people may be finding shopping on-the-go on smartphones challenging from a time perspective.
-True m-commerce implies “buying while flying,” which apart from technologies like Near Field Communications that allow instant purchases, may currently be an unrealistic expectation considering that shoppers like to research and compare when buying online.
+A study by RichRelevance illustrates the power of Apple’s tablet platform in e-commerce (m-commerce?).
+Accounting for “68% of all mobile shoppers,” the iPad has put a charge into the move from desktop to mobile for buying things online.
+The larger screen undoubtedly helps consumers view full web pages better than smartphones for a more comfortable shopping experience. iPads may also make shopping online more casual since purchases can be made from the couch or kitchen table.
+Also, people may find that shopping on the go on smartphones is challenging timewise.
+True m-commerce implies “buying while flying,” which, apart from technologies like Near Field Communications that allow instant purchases, may currently be unrealistic if shoppers want to research and compare when shopping online.

-Whatever the case, there’s no denying the iPad’s power when it comes to the all important act of spending.
+Whatever the case, there’s no denying the iPad’s impact on the all-important activity of spending.